Generating sets and representability for symplectic capacities: Cardinality of the set of equivalence classes of pairs of manifolds and forms

 is smooth.
 We call an atlas maximal iff it is not contained in any strictly larger atlas.
 By a \emph{(smooth finite-dimensional real) manifold (with boundary)} we mean a pair $M=(S,\A)$, where $S$ is a set and $\A$ is a maximal atlas on $S$, such that the induced topology is Hausdorff and second countable.
 We denote by $\beth_1$ the (von Neumann) cardinal $2^{\beth_0=\aleph_0}$, and by $\sim$ the diffeomorphism relation on

 This means that $M\sim M'$ iff $M$ and $M'$ are diffeomorphic.
 We define the \emph{set of diffeomorphism types (of manifolds)} to be

-\begin{rmks}[diffeomorphism types] \textnormal{ \begin{itemize} \item The above definition overcomes the set theoretic issue that the ``set'' of diffeomorphism classes of all manifolds (without any restriction on the underlying set) is not a set (in ZFC). \item Every manifold $M$ is diffeomorphic to one whose underlying set is a subset of $\beth_1$.
+\begin{rmks}[diffeomorphism types] \textnormal{ \begin{itemize} \item The above definition overcomes the set-theoretic issue that the ``set'' of diffeomorphism classes of all manifolds (without any restriction on the underlying set) is not a set (in ZFC). \item Every manifold $M$ is diffeomorphic to one whose underlying set is a subset of $\beth_1$.
 To see this, note that using second countability and the axiom of choice, the set underlying $M$ has cardinality $\leq\beth_1$.
 This means that there exists an injective map $f:M\to\beth_1$.
 Pushing forward the manifold structure via $f$, we obtain a manifold whose underlying set is a subset of $\beth_1$, as claimed. \item By the last remark, heuristically, there is a canonical bijection between $\MM$ and the ``set'' of diffeomorphism classes of all manifolds. \item One may understand $\MM$ in a more general way as follows.
 Let $\M$ be a set consisting of manifolds, such that every manifold is diffeomorphic to some element of $\M$.
 For example, let $S$ be a set of cardinality at least $\beth_1$ and define $\M$ to be the set of all manifolds whose underlying set is a subset of $S$.
-The set $\MM$ is in bijection with the set of all diffeomorphism classes of elements of $\M$. \end{itemize} } \end{rmks} \begin{prop} The set $\MM$ has cardinality at most $\beth_1$. \end{prop} In the proof of this result we will use the following. \begin{rmk}[Whitney's Embedding Theorem] \textnormal{Let $n\in\N_0$ and $M$ be a (smooth) manifold of dimension $n$.
+The set $\MM$ is in bijection with the set of all diffeomorphism classes of elements of $\M$. \end{itemize} } \end{rmks} \begin{prop} The set $\MM$ has cardinality at most $\beth_1$. \end{prop} \journal{\begin{proof} This follows from an elementary argument using Whitney's embedding theorem.
+See the arXiv-version of this article. \end{proof} } \arxiv{In the proof of this result we will use the following. \begin{rmk}[Whitney's Embedding Theorem] \textnormal{Let $n\in\N_0$ and $M$ be a (smooth) manifold of dimension $n$.
 There exists a (smooth) embedding of $M$ into $\R^{2n+1}$ with closed image.
 To see this, consider the double $\wt M$ of $M$, which is obtained by gluing two copies of $M$ along the boundary.
 By Whitney's Embedding Theorem there exists an embedding of $\wt M$ into $\R^{2n+1}$ with closed image, see e.g.~\cite[2.14.~Theorem, p.~55]{Hi} \footnote{In this section of Hirsch's book manifolds are not allowed to have boundary.
 This is the reason for considering $\wt M$, rather than $M$.} .
 Composing such an embedding with one of the two canonical inclusions of $M$ in $\wt M$, we obtain an embedding of $M$ into $\R^{2n+1}$ with closed image, as desired. } \end{rmk} \begin{proof}[Proof of Proposition \ref{prop:card MM}] We define

 \begin{claim} We have $|\M|\leq\beth_1$. \end{claim} \begin{proof} Let $n,m\in\N_0$.
 The topological space $\N_0\x H^n$ is separable.
 Since $|\R^m|\leq\beth_1$, it follows that

 Let $n\in\N_0$ and $(m,M)\in\M$, such that $M$ is of dimension $n$.
 Since $M$ is second countable, there exists a surjective map $\psi:\N_0\x H^n\to M$ whose restriction to $\{i\}\x H^n$ is an embedding, for every $i\in\N_0$.
 It follows that $M$ lies in the image of the map